 Strike 3 Holdings copyright enforcement continues to use Miami court to target internet subscribers.

 Miami civil courts are fertile ground for a specific type of copyright enforcement that has roiled federal court dockets across the country.
-The case continues in Miami targeting subscribers from all over the country.
+Strike 3 Holdings is taking advantage of a Florida “discovery” statute to target internet subscribers from all over the country.
 They used to do this the proper way, by filing individual Strike 3 Holdings copyright lawsuits in the jurisdiction where the target lives and asking that court for permission to issue a subpoena.
 They are saving thousands of dollars in filing fees by utilizing the Florida discovery statute.

 After they get the names and addresses of the subscribers through these Florida “discovery” actions, they pursue litigation against the targets in their home jurisdictions.
 If you got a letter from your ISP regarding a Strike 3 Holdings case and it is still at the “Miami” stage, act fast and call me immediately for a free consultation at 312-994-2424.
 I can talk to you about your exposure in the case and the potential outcomes based on your options.

 What is this Strike 3 Holdings case about?